oat-sa/tao-item-runner-qti-fe/README.md

 # tao-qti-item-runner-fe

-QTI Item frontend library of TAO.
+QTI Item Runner frontend library of TAO.

 Available scripts in the project: